khimo/khimo.github.io/bli-help-files/drivers/main.md

 # System Drivers | PRO

-BeoLiving Intelligence, when updated to PRO, supports the most used Smart Home systems in the market.
-Here you will find BeoLiving Intelligence configuration and usage for some of the supported systems:
+A _PRO_ _BeoLiving Intelligence_ supports the most used Smart Home systems in the market.
+Here you will find _BeoLiving Intelligence_ help and usage guides for some of them:

-### Driver's List
+### Driver List

 + [BeoLink](BeoLink.md)
 + [BTicino](BTicino.md)